oxyppgyn/Portfolio/README.md

 <img align="right" src="https://github.com/oxyppgyn/HOCU-Birding-List-2023-Update/blob/main/HOCU%20Birding%20Checklist-1.png?raw=true"  width="350"/>

 ### <a href="https://github.com/oxyppgyn/HOCU-Birding-List-2023-Update">Birding Checklist for Hopewell Culture National Historical Park</a>
 Created as an update to the previous 1999–2000 checklist that was created for Mound City Group.
-Data from surveys conducted as part of the Heartland Network, iNaturalist observations, eBird range maps, and ____ by ______ was used when compiling this checklist.
+Data from surveys conducted as part of the Heartland Network, iNaturalist observations, eBird range maps, and The ritual mnemonics of Hopewell symbols: An analysis of effigies and ceremonial regalia from Tremper, Mound City and Hopewell by Bretton Giles was used when compiling this checklist.
+The checklist created in 1999 only contained ____ species, while the 2023 version contains ____ species.
+Multiple species from the original checklist were removed due, including at least one now extirpated species: the ivory-billed woodpecker.
+A written report explaining how species were selected is included in the linked repository.

 ## December 2022